 Overall, there were management systems in place to ensure that the service provided was safe, consistent and appropriate to residents' needs.
-However, improvements were required in the staffing arrangements and staff training and development.
+However, some improvements were required in the staffing arrangements and staff training.

 The centre was managed by a full-time, suitably qualified and experienced person in charge.
+The person in charge was responsible for two designated centres.
+They were supported in their role by experienced clinical nurse managers.
 There was evidence of regular quality assurance audits taking place to ensure the service provided was effectively monitored.
 These audits included the annual review for 2021 and the provider unannounced six-monthly visits as required by the regulations.
 The quality assurance audits identified areas for improvement and action plans were developed in response.
+As noted, at times there was limited access to transport which impacted on residents ability to access the community.
+The inspector was informed that the provider had purchased two vehicles and was awaiting delivery of same.

 On the day of inspection, there were appropriate staffing levels in place to meet the assessed needs of residents.
 From a review of the roster, there was an establishing staff team in place.
 Throughout the inspection, staff were observed treating and speaking with residents in a dignified and caring manner.
-However, at the time of the inspection, the staffing arrangements required further improvement to ensure they were in were in line with the changing needs of residents.
+However, at the time of the inspection, the staffing arrangements required further review to ensure they were in were in line with the needs of residents.